clee-dev/blockade.js/README.md

 # Blockade.js
 ![logo](https://raw.githubusercontent.com/clee-dev/blockade.js/master/images/BLOCKADE.png)

-Blockade.js is a library that provides easy object storage powered by an underlying blockchain datastructure which provides an immutable history.
+Blockade.js is a local data storage library powered by an underlying blockchain which provides an immutable history.

 *(This is a private, in-memory blockchain - not a decentralized public blockchain like bitcoin/ethereum.
 The purpose is to utilize blockchains to provide object storage similar to a simple key-value store, not to create another public blockchain network.
-This was mostly a project for learning.)*
+This was mostly a project for the sake of learning blockchains.)*

 *Contributions welcome!*